Batteries - A Protected Source of Information

-Batteries have become attractive learning devices, pace of AI adoption in many industries is becoming part of the business mainstream.
-By connecting every battery to an AI-powered SaaS solution, organizations can make smart management data-driven decisions through full coverage of their stationary and mobile assets, perform remote analytics, increase asset longevity by changing customers and system behaviors as well as tighten security.
+Batteries have become attractive learning devices.
+The Pace of AI adoption in many industries is rapid and becoming part of mainstream business.
+By connecting every battery to an AI-powered SaaS solution, organizations can make smart management data-driven decisions through full coverage of their stationary and mobile assets.

-Protecting and securing the batteries is becoming greatly important not only to prevent a financial loss but also to secure our assets that are becoming an important source of information, and connectivity.
+These tools can also perform remote analytics, increase asset longevity by changing customers and systems and tighten security.
+Protecting and securing the batteries has become increasingly important not only to prevent a financial loss but also to secure our assets that are becoming an important source of information, and connectivity.

 Despite the advanced battery technologies, companies around the globe are experiencing dramatic losses due to a battery theft phenomenon.
 What used to be an issue mostly for developing countries is now a part of industry concern in North America and Europe as well.
 Expanding cases of battery thefts from base cellphone towers and broadband backups are being reported, putting public safety at risk with lack of cellular services.

-This paper highlights the battery theft issue worldwide and that it is becoming a larger concern in some parts of the US and Canada.
-As prices of commodity stay attractive, lead-acid batteries are a big attraction for thieves, causing tremendous damage to cellular providers by removing the backup of cellular coverage services, risking public safety and raising replacing costs.
-Over the past few years some technologies have transformed batteries into useful source of information for Artificial Intelligence (AI), making batteries a more crucial asset to be protected.
+As prices of Lead as a commodity stay attractive, lead-acid batteries are a big potential payday for thieves.
+Battery theft can cause tremendous damage to cellular providers by removing the backup of cellular coverage services including risks to risking public safety and raising replacement costs.
+Over the past few years some technologies have transformed batteries into insightful sources of information for Artificial Intelligence (AI), making batteries an even more crucial asset to be protected.

-Lead is among the most essential metals used in society together with copper and zinc.
+Lead is among the most essential metals used in society together with copper and zinc, having been a driver of innovation since ancient times as one of the first discovered metals.
 According to ILA – the International Lead Association, lead has one of the highest recyclable rates off all common materials used today.

 Lead is a naturally occurring element, according to ILA statistics, about 85% of lead is used in lead batteries, all of which are recoverable and recyclable.
-The primary use of lead is in lead-acid batteries for motor vehicles, other use in stationary batteries for backup power, pigments, rolled and extruded products, ammunition and various other applications.
+The primary use of lead is in lead-acid batteries for motor vehicles, as well as stationary batteries for backup power, pigments, rolled and extruded products, ammunition and various other applications.

-According to the battery university data (BU-705a) Lead acid is the most common battery used in the world and remains the most suitable battery to recycle; 70% of its weight contains reusable lead, making it an attractive asset for thieves while lead prices are around 1,500 US$ / Tonne nowadays.
+Lead acid is the most common battery used in the world and remains the most suitable battery to recycle; 70% of its weight contains reusable lead, making it an attractive asset for thieves while lead prices are around 1,500 USD/Ton nowadays.

 Over the years many incidents of battery thefts have been reported throughout the globe.
-In some cases, stolen batteries were being reported to police by recycling companies however in most cases batteries made their way directly into the recycling market without a chance of ever being spotted as stolen, large percentage are also being sold second handed on the black market.
+In some cases, stolen batteries were being reported to police by recycling companies.
+However in most cases batteries make their way directly into the recycling market without having a chance of ever being spotted as stolen.
+In addition, a large percentage are also being sold second-hand on the black market.

-Here are some more examples of the local North American market:
+Here are some examples of incidents from the local North American market:

-- Police in North Jersey say they are taking note of a growing number of battery thefts from cellphone towers.
+- Police in North Jersey said they had noticed a growing number of battery thefts from cellphone towers.
 “It’s definitely becoming a problem,” said Detective Sgt.
-Robert Anderson following 4 thefts in Clifton NJ on Dec 12, 2017.
+Robert Anderson following four thefts in Clifton, NJ, in December 2017.

-- In the Bay area, thieves bypassed the alarms of cabinet and 12V batteries were stolen causing all calls to cell phone towers to be interrupted.
+- In the Bay area, thieves got around the alarms of a battery cabinet, and 12V batteries were stolen, causing all calls to cell phone towers to be interrupted.

-- CBS2 news revealed a police report in Mahwah NJ on Apr 12th, 2017 where Verizon and Sprint were hit, and 64 batteries were stolen.
+- CBS2 news revealed a police report in Mahwah, NJ, in April 2017 where Verizon and Sprint were hit with a string of thefts, and 64 batteries were stolen.

-- Kiro 7 news revealed September 12th, 2018 Tacoma Washington cell tower thefts.
+- Kiro 7 news revealed in September 2018 several cell tower thefts.
 Thieves targeted broadband backup batteries, putting public safety at risk.
-Wires were cut and batteries were taken in the middle of the day, 80 batteries have been reported stolen, and 1 cable company alone has lost 40,000$.
+Wires were cut, and batteries were taken in the middle of the day, 80 batteries have been reported stolen, and one cable company alone lost 40,000$.

-- On August 11, 2017 beaver100.3 posted that the Clarksville Police Department is warning the public about a recent string of vehicle battery thefts following 120 stolen batteries from vehicles in less than a month.
+- In August 2017, a Clarksville radio station posted that the Clarksville Police Department is warning the public about a recent string of vehicle battery thefts following 120 stolen batteries from vehicles in less than a month.

-Battery theft is a worldwide problem to be addressed; and although total numbers of stolen batteries or accumulated amounts are not exactly known, it is well known and clearly understood that battery thefts are a common problem affecting us all.
+Battery theft is a worldwide problem to be addressed; and although total numbers of stolen batteries or accumulated amounts are not exactly known, it is well known and clearly understood that battery thefts are a common problem affecting all of us.

 Battery protection solutions